-1 These names are the classical form of Zaranj (now known as Nad-1-Alı), which name is
+1 These names are the classical form of Zaranj (now known as Nad-i-Ali), which name is still preserved in Zirrah, one of the great depressions.

-2 These names are the classical form of Zarian (dow known as Fauryam), which is still preserved in Zirrah, one of the great depressions.
-3 Vide "Recent Survey and Exploration in Sistan," in Journal Royal Geographical Society for September 1906.
+2 Vide "Recent Survey and Exploration in Sistan," in Journal Royal Geographical Society for September 1906.
 Tate, in his Memoir on Sistan, Part I. p.
 8, would identify the Reis tribe with the Euergetae.
 This work contains valuable information collected at first hand.